 The Bible of Jesus, the Apostles, and the Early Church

 Biblical scholars have known for a very long time that Jesus and the writers of the New Testament didn’t read or study the same Old Testament we use today.
 You actually have proof of this right in your Bible.
 All you have to do is read how the New Testament authors quoted their Old Testament and see that their quote almost always doesn’t match what you have in your Old Testament.
 There are around 300 Old Testament quotes in the New Testament.
-Most of them don’t align with your Old Testament, instead, they align more closely with an earlier version of the Old Testament called the Septuagint.
+Most of them don’t align with your Old Testament; instead, they align more closely with an earlier version of the Old Testament called the Septuagint.

 There are actually three families of Old Testament manuscripts: the Samaritan, the Septuagint, and the Masoretic.
 The Samaritans only accepted the first five books, the Torah, and are the oldest, from around the 400’s BC.
-The Septuagint was translated into Greek around 250-100 BC and contains 62 books.
+The Septuagint was translated into Greek around 250-100 BC and contained 62 books.
 The Masoretic is from the medieval period, around the 900’s AD, and contains 39 books.

 The world that Jesus, the Apostles, and the early Church lived in spoke Greek.
 The Bible that they read from was written in Greek, some translated from Hebrew and some written originally in Greek.
 The Septuagint, though texturally varied, as was typical of the time period, best represents the Bible that Jesus, the Apostles, and the early Church used.